Medical Science

 What happens inside the living organism?
 How do these systems integrate and act interdependently of each other inside our bodies?
 As a student on the Integrated Physiology module, you’ll be exploring these questions and more.
 You’ll discover the system physiology connections between the respiratory, cardiovascular, renal, endocrine, and autonomic nervous systems.
 For example, did you know?
 Blood pressure is regulated by both the cardiovascular system and the kidneys, and blood PH by the lungs and kidneys.

-In this module we will consider the mechanisms by which these individual systems are integrated and the response to physiological disturbance.
+In this module we'll consider the mechanisms by which these individual systems are integrated and the response to physiological disturbance.

 • Research Methods for Healthcare Sciences